 The character of naturally aspirated engine: Cams

-“Why hotter cams 101”: If you seek for more power, you have to stretch the power band towards higher rpm range.
+“Why hotter cams 101”: If you seek for more power, you have to increase volumetric efficiency of an engine, and/or stretch the power band towards higher rpm range.

 When you rev higher, the following will happen: